Client Feedback Procedure – Higher Education

 HOW DO I RAISE A CONCERN ABOUT MY HE COURSE AT EAST SURREY COLLEGE?

 Informal Stage One:

-(1).
-Raise the issue informally with your course leader.
+- Raise the issue informally with your course leader.
 This is best done in an email so there is a record.
-If you cannot talk to your course leader for whatever reason, you should raise it with your Head of Department.
+If you cannot talk to your course leader for whatever reason, you should raise it with your Director of Learning.